 For some reason, sometimes the Lobby Card was changed a bit from the actual scene.
 There are two Lobby Cards depicting when Rusty (Elvis) and Valerie (Shelley) meet.
 The first one depicts the scene when Rusty is singing “Ft.
 Lauderdale Chamber of Commerce” to Valerie while she is reading a book, and the changes to the Lobby Card were the green pool water was recolored blue, the pink towels and umbrella poll were removed, and a few people were added in the background.
 The second one (my favorite Lobby Card) depicts the scene right after Rusty serenades Valerie when he sits down on the end of her lounge chair.
 Rusty’s shirt is red in the movie, but was recolored blue in the Lobby Card.
 (It has always bothered me his shirt was a different color.
 Chris Noel doesn’t know why they changed it.)
 Other changes to that Lobby Card were the people were removed from the background and the pile of towels next to Valerie was changed from pink to red and extended to cover Rusty’s knee.

 The Girl Happy soundtrack was recorded June 10-15, 1964 before filming began so they could lip-sync during filming.
-Released in March a month before the movie opened, the soundtrack peaked at #8 on the Billboard Hot 100 Chart and was certified Gold over 30 years later in 1999.
+Released in March a month before the movie opened, the soundtrack remained on the charts for 31 weeks peaking at #8 on the Billboard Hot 100 Chart selling over 400,000 copies and was certified Gold over 30 years later in 1999.
 A portrait of Elvis in Girl Happy was created by artist June Kelly just for the movie to be used as a record store promotional poster in 1965 (and I have one of them).

-There were two singles released from the Soundtrack.
-“Puppet on a String” (one of my favorites) was written by Sid Tepper and Roy Bennett and reached #14.
-“Do the Clam,” written by Ben Weisman, Delores Fuller and Sid Wayne reached #21. (“Do the Clam” was supposed to be the next dance craze, but never took off.
-I actually love this much criticized song.)
-On the title track “Girl Happy,” written by Doc Pomus and Norman Meade, Elvis’ voice was sped up 8% to make the song sound more upbeat.
+There were two singles released from the Girl Happy Soundtrack.
+One was “Puppet on a String” (one of my favorites), which was written by Sid Tepper and Roy Bennett and reached #14 on the charts.
+Bennett said it was his favorite of the songs he wrote for Elvis.
+The second single was “Do the Clam,” which was written by Ben Weisman, Delores Fuller and Sid Wayne. remained on the charts for eight weeks peaking at #21.
+“Do the Clam” was supposed to be the next dance craze, but never caught on.
+I actually love this much criticized song.
+Choreographer David Winters had worked on Viva Las Vegas with Elvis and was asked to choreograph the dance to “Do The Clam” On the title track “Girl Happy,” written by Doc Pomus and Norman Meade, Elvis’ voice was sped up 8% to make the song sound more upbeat.
 The version of the song in the movie was a combination of two different studio takes.
 “Do Not Disturb” (another one of my favorites) took 36 takes, and “Spring Fever” took 24 takes to complete.
+Elvis stormed out of the studio and after these sessions were completed did not record again for eight months.
 “Meanest Girl in Town” was originally done by Billy Haley and the Comets in 1964 under the title “Yeah She’s Evil.”
-Bonus track “You’ll Be Gone” was written by Elvis and his friends Charlie Hodge and Red West.
+Bonus track “You’ll Be Gone” (not featured in the movie) was written by Elvis and his friends Charlie Hodge and Red West.
 The Girl Happy soundtrack in order is as follows: “Girl Happy,” “Spring Fever,” “Fort Lauderdale Chamber of Commerce,” “Startin’ Tonight,” “Wolf Call,” “Do Not Disturb,” “Cross My Heart” and “Hope to Die,” “The Meanest Girl in Town,” “Do the Clam,” “Puppet on a String,” “I’ve Got to Find My Baby” and “You’ll Be Gone.”